samfoo/spite-game/index.markdown

 - 13♥ and 13♦
 - A joker

-Addtionally, approximately 5 cards (of arbitrary suits and face values) from a deck with a different card-back design should be set aside from the main deck for use as [fake jokers](#fake-jokers).
+Addtionally, at least 5 cards (of arbitrary suits and face values) from a deck with a different card-back design should be set aside from the main deck for use as [fake jokers](#fake-jokers).